Stellarium/stellarium/plugins/SkyCultureMaker/README.md

 The constellation editor provides tools for interactive design:

-- **Pen Tool:** Click on stars to draw constellation lines between points.
+- **Pen Tool:** Right click on stars to draw constellation lines between points.
 - **Erase Tool:** Remove lines or incorrect segments from the constellation.
 - **Undo:** Revert the most recent drawing action.